 Security Deposit: Much like every other state, Michigan law states that landlords have a right to require a security deposit prior a new tenant moves in.

-Law in Michigan also states that a landlord is obligated to provide their potential tenant with some critical information upon receiving security deposits, including the regulated financial institution holding the security deposit, if it's in an escrow account, and the tenant’s obligation to provide you a forwarding address.
-If a landlord fails to do so, they may face legal repurcussions per Michigan law.
+Michigan law also states that a landlord is obligated to provide their potential tenant with critical information upon receiving security deposits, including the regulated financial institution holding the security deposits, whether it's in an escrow account, and the tenant’s obligation to provide a forwarding address.
+If a landlord fails to do so, they may face legal repercussions per Michigan law, which can affect the landlord-tenant relationship*.

 Landlord and Tenant Rights in Michigan